aanjaneyam/getdata-010-project/CodeBook.md

         - "frequencyBodyGyroscopeJerkMagnitudeStd"

 ## Note
-* The raw data description text above has been derived from Readme.txt, features_info.txt files downloaded with the raw UCI HAR dataset.
+* The raw data description text above has been derived from Readme.txt and features_info.txt files downloaded with the raw UCI HAR dataset.